Compounding forms a word out of two or more root morphemes. The words are called compounds or compound words.

 These can be thought of as a special case of acronyms.

-Memos, email, and text messaging are modes of communication that give rise to both clippings and acronyms, since these word formation methods are designed to abbreviate.
+Memos, email, and text messaging (text-speak) are modes of communication that give rise to both clippings and acronyms, since these word formation methods are designed to abbreviate.
 Some acronyms:

 NB - Nota bene, literally 'note well'.
 Used by scholars making notes